lodash/lodash/doc/README.md

 ### <a id="_reducecollection--callbackidentity-accumulator-thisarg"></a>`_.reduce(collection [, callback=identity, accumulator, thisArg])`
 <a href="#_reducecollection--callbackidentity-accumulator-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2465 "View in source") [&#x24C9;][1]

-Boils down a `collection` to a single value.
+Reduces a `collection` to a single value.
 The initial state of the reduction is `accumulator` and each successive step of it should be returned by the `callback`.
-The `callback` is bound to `thisArg` and invoked with `4` arguments; for arrays they are *(accumulator, value, index|key, collection)*.
+The `callback` is bound to `thisArg` and invoked with four arguments; for arrays they are *(accumulator, value, index|key, collection)*.

 #### Aliases
 *foldl, inject*